jasp-stats/jasp-desktop/Resources/Help/analyses/anovabayesian.md

     - BF<sub>01, U</sub> : This column contains the Bayes factor quantifying evidence for the null hypothesis/null model relative to the alternative hypothesis, while uncorrected for multiple testing.
     - error % : The error of the Gaussian quadrature integration routine used for the computation of the Bayes factor.

+#### Single Model Inference
+- Posterior Distributions:
+- Q-Q plot:
+- Posterior R<sup>2</sup>

 #### Descriptives:
 - Descriptives - dependent variable:
     - Independent variables: The levels of the independent variable(s) included in the analysis.
 If more than 1, the descriptives will be displayed for each combination of levels of the independent variables.
-    - Mean: The mean per level or, if more than 1 independent variable, the mean per combination of levels.
+    - Mean: The mean per level or, if more than 1 independent variable, the mean per combination of levels of the dependent variable.
     - SD: The standard deviation.
     - N: The sample size.
+    - % Credible Interval: The credible interval of the mean.
+By default, this is set to 95%.
+      - Lower: The lower bound of the credible interval of the mean.
+      - Upper: The upper bound of the credible interval of the mean.

 #### Descriptives Plot:
 Independent variable on the x-axis and dependent variable on the y-axis.
 If other independent variables are included, either different lines representing different values of the other independent variable are displayed in the same plot, or different plots representing different values of the other independent variable are displayed.